cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ## Taxonomies for Confluence

+Import [Simple Knowledge Organization System (SKOS)](https://www.w3.org/2004/02/skos/) controlled vocabularies, taxonomies and thesauri developed internally, by regulators or standards-setting organisations.
+Index Confluence pages and track alignment with capability models, data classifications, control taxonomies and other hierarchies without complex and expensive specialised tools.

 ### Frequently asked questions

 See [Frequently Asked Questions](/taxonomies-for-confluence-faq) for questions about using existing controlled vocabularies, taxonomies and thesauri with Confluence, dealing with several user groups using different terms for the same concept, and implementing faceted classification.

 ### Getting started

-Start with the development or adoption of an existing controlled vocabulary, taxonomy or thesaurus using SKOS.
+Start with the development or adoption of an existing controlled vocabulary - dictionary, taxonomy or thesaurus - using SKOS.

 For example, when developing enterprise architecture you may start with building a common vocabulary of terms such as Business Capability and Business Service (here's [TOGAF 9.2 terms](https://github.com/cadmiumkitty/togaf-content-metamodel-ontology) as an inspiration) and developing a taxonomy of business capabilities of your organisation (here's an example of [Investment Management Capabilities](https://github.com/cadmiumkitty/imc-taxonomy)).
 Similarly, you can build taxonomies from regulatory rulebooks when working on compliance projects (here's [taxonomy derived from APRA CPG 235 - Managing Data Risk](https://github.com/cadmiumkitty/cpg235-taxonomy)).